JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

 This method creates a new node to hold the element and appends at the end of the list.
 While inserting, there are two cases that need to be considered in here:
 (1) If it is an empty list, set both set and tail points to this new node.
 (2) Otherwise, link this new node with the last (tail) node in the list.
 Then set `tail` points to this new node, so this node becomes the end node of the list.
-Finally, in any case, after the node is created, increase the size by 1.
+Finally, in any the cases, after the node is created, increase the size by 1.

-The algorithm is shown in the figures below to have a better visual explaination:
+Better visual explaination with figures:
+#### Case 1:
 ##### Firgure 2.2.1a

 ##### Firgure 2.2.1b

+#### Case 2:
 ##### Firgure 2.2.2a

 #### 3. add(index, data)
 and three cases that need to be considered when inserting (especially at the specified index): when there is/are 0 nodes (the list is empty), 1 node, and n nodes in the list.
 And the same goes to the removing operation.